iansampson/AppAttest/README.md

 }
 ```

 Your app sends the attestation to your server (along with the key ID and the challenge ID, if you generated one in the first step).
 You’ll also need your 10-digit team ID (which you can find in App Store Connect) and your app’s bundle ID.
-Your server then calls the static AppAttest.verifyAttestation method to, well, verify the attestation.
+Your server then calls the static AppAttest.verifyAttestation method.

 ``` Swift
 import AppAttest